 "Computer trouble again?"
 Garcia re-captured his attention.
 She blew a purple gum bubble and peered at him over it, her head tilted as it rested on the palm of her hand.

-Derek felt a deep urge to stick out his finger and poke it.
-Bubbles always did that to him.
+Derek resisted the urge to stick his finger into it and pop it.

 "I knew you wouldn't be able to lay off the porn for a month," she jibed.